History of the Royal Navy (after 1707): Two-power standard

-Reforms and increasing tension, 1901-1914
+Reforms and increasing tension, 1901–1914

-Both naval construction and naval strategizing became intense, prompted by the development of torpedoes and submarines (from 1901), which challenged traditional ideas about the power of battleships.
+Both naval construction and naval strategising became intense, prompted by the development of torpedoes and submarines (from 1901), which challenged traditional ideas about the power of battleships.
 At the same time the Dreadnought committed to the "big gun only" concept and caused a shift in thinking around the world.
 This ship had ten 12-inch guns with a top speed of 21.5 knots, a speed and firepower that rendered all existing battleships obsolete.
 The industrial and economic development of Germany had by this time overtaken Britain, enabling the Imperial German Navy to attempt to outpace British construction of dreadnoughts.
 In the ensuing arms race, Britain succeeded in maintaining a substantial numerical advantage over Germany, but for the first time since 1805 another navy now existed with the capacity to challenge the Royal Navy in battle.

 The British were aided in this development by having naval observers aboard the Japanese fleet at the battle of Tsushima straits in 1905 where the Japanese decisively defeated the Russian fleet.
 Another innovative concept was the battlecruiser, as well armed as a battleship but faster.
 However, to achieve this the ship's armour was less compared to a battleship.
 The result was a potentially fatal weakness when fighting other capital ships.

 The Royal Navy began developing submarines beginning on 4 February 1901.
 These submarines were ordered in late 1900 and were built by Vickers under a licensing agreement with the American Electric Boat Company.
 The first British Holland No. 1 (Type 7) submarine (assembled by Vickers) was 63 feet 4 inches long.